Lawsuit between Google, authors in U.S. suspended pending appeal

-NEW YORK An appeals court judge on Monday suspended trial court litigation involving Google Inc and thousands of authors pending appeal by the search engine giant of an order granting the authors class-action status.
+NEW YORK A U.S. appeals court judge on Monday suspended trial court litigation involving Google Inc (GOOG.O) and thousands of authors pending appeal by the search engine giant of an order granting the authors class-action status.

 A one-sentence order by a 2nd U.S. Circuit Court of Appeals judge in New York said the Authors Guild, which sued Google seven years ago over the company's plans to create the world's largest digital books library, consented to the suspension.